 Prof Jim Watson

-|Post:||Professor of Energy Policy (The Sussex Energy Group, SPRU - Science and Technology Policy Research)|
+|Post:||Professor of Energy Policy (The Sussex Energy Group, SPRU - Science Policy Research Unit)|

 |Location:||Jubilee Building Jub-330|

 |Internal:||3539 or 8166|

 |UK:||01273 873539 or 01273 678166|

 |International:||+44 1273 873539 or +44 1273 678166|

 - Member of the Academy of Science of South Africa panel on green technologies

 - Member of DECC and Defra's social science expert panel

 - Trustee of the Chesshire Lehmann Fund, a fuel poverty charity set up in the names of John Chesshire and Peter Lehmann